EVs Are A Niche Product, And Tesla Is Even Losing In This Niche (NASDAQ:TSLA)

 It is also interesting to note that iPhone unit sales, to which Tesla is frequently and wrongly compared, grew at a CAGR of 53% during the peak growth period from 2008 to 2015.
 Since 2015, iPhone sales have fallen with the advent of competition.

 To reach these sales figures, Tesla would have to produce the cars first.
-Since Tesla claims a total current manufacturing capacity of 690,000 units, this would require a 79% CAGR growth of manufacturing capacity through the end of 2023 in order to be ready to manufacture and sell these 7.1 million vehicles in 2024.
+Since Tesla claims a total current manufacturing capacity of 690,000 units, this would require a 79% CAGR growth of production capacity through the end of 2023 in order to be ready to manufacture and sell these 7.1 million vehicles in 2024.
 Tesla's recent Shanghai factory has a capacity of 200,000 units.
 Looking at these numbers another way, Tesla would have to add 32 times this capacity over the next 42 months, or the equivalent of one Shanghai factory every 1.3 months.
 Tesla bulls were dislocating shoulders patting themselves on their backs when the Shanghai factory was completed in 11 months.
 How about reducing that time by - to use a favorite expression of Elon Musk - "an order of magnitude"?

 Global sales of pure EVs and plug-in hybrids ("PHEVs") were 2.26 million units in 2019.
 To reach ARK's target of 37 million units by 2024 would require a CAGR of 75%.
 Global sales in 2019 grew by 9%, consisting of 44% growth in Europe, under the influence of very heavy subsidies, and growth of 3% and shrinkage of 12% in the more mature markets of China and the USA, respectively.